StarmaQ/Articles/IteratorFunctions/iterator_functions.md

     print(v) -- actually prints the elements of the table sequently end
 ```
 `v` is the current element returned by `iterator`, you can see here we only have one piece of info which is the current value, unlike `next` which returns the current index and its value.
-If I wanted to do that, I would replace the return line by `return idx,t[idx]`.
+If I wanted to do that, I would replace the return line by `return idx,t[idx]` and additionally check if we hit the table's length yet (e.g. `idx == #t`) because `t[idx]` would be nil if we're out but `idx` is gonna be always an increasing number thus not only nil is returned and the loop keeps on going.

 `II.
 Iterator examples`
 --